LongHoangNguyen06/cart-pole-RL/README.md

 ### Conclusion

-While `v1` is not solved, yet, I still consider this project a win for me since debugging a network gave me a run for my money and I learned valuable tools to help me approaching more interesting and challenging problems.
+While the `v1` problem is one of the easier challenges, I still consider this project a win for me since debugging a network gave me a run for my money and I learned valuable hyper-optimization tools to help me to approach more interesting and challenging problems.